Bylaws of Milwaukee Democratic Socialists of America, Inc.

 Any Officer may resign upon giving written notice to a Co-Chair or Secretary, effective on receipt unless otherwise specified in the notice.

-An Officer will be deemed to have resigned by missing three (3) consecutive Executive Committee meetings.
-The Secretary shall notify that Officer an opportunity to be reinstated at the next Executive Committee meeting by majority vote if providing just reason for such absences and demonstrating continued interest in serving on the Executive Committee.
+An Officer will be deemed to have resigned by missing three (3) consecutive Executive Committee meetings unless excused from those meetings.
+The Secretary shall notify that Officer of an opportunity to be reinstated at the next Executive Committee meeting by majority vote if providing just reason for such absences and demonstrating continued interest in serving on the Executive Committee.

 6.4.
 Termination